aanbarasan/website-scripting/README.md

 // Store description

-Following list of functionalities available.
+Following list of features available.

     1. Insert javascript codes in web pages.
     2. Can customize URL by using regular expressions.